openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 |          | or *double*                  |
 +----------+------------------------------+

 These conversions cause no loss of information about the overall magnitude of a numeric value.
-Some least significant bits of the value can be lost only in conversions from integer to floating-point types if the IEEE 754 '*round-to-nearest*' mode is used correctly, and the resultant floating-point value is properly rounded to the integer value.
+Some least significant bits of the value can be lost only in conversions from *integer* type to *floating-point* type if the IEEE 754 '*round-to-nearest*' mode is used correctly.
+The resultant floating-point value is properly rounded to the integer value.

 *Widening primitive conversions* never cause runtime errors.